HighResMusicPlayer/hrmp/CONTRIBUTING.md

 ## Legal

-All contributions to pgexporter are licensed under the [The 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+All contributions to hrmp are licensed under the [The 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).

 ## Reporting an issue

 This project uses GitHub issues to manage the issues.
 Open an issue directly in GitHub.

 If you believe you found a bug, and it's likely possible, please indicate a way to reproduce it, what you are seeing and what you would expect to see.
-Don't forget to indicate your pgexporter version.
+Don't forget to indicate your hrmp version.

 ## Setup your build environment